dward2/BME547/Lectures/modularity_example.md

 Let's look at an example of how we can improve the modularity, and therefore testability and readability, of a code sample.

-Here is some sample code:
+Here is some sample code that was simply written as a series of Python
+commands:

 ```python
 """dosing.py